Laws of the Land

 • A common person within The Twin Kingdoms may not employ torture on any creature.
 Only appointed representatives of The Twin Kingdoms may employ the arts of torture and only then in the function of official Twin Kingdoms business.

-• The use and possession of any poisons, lethal or otherwise, is strictly forbidden.
+• The use and possession of any lethal poisons are strictly forbidden, with exception of certain spells.
 This illegality covers all manner of poisons of any nature, alchemical or otherwise.
-Poisons of a non-lethal nature including but not limited to those which induce sleep or temporary paralysis are legal under strict licensure when utilized in official duties as determined by a local landed noble of the title Count or higher authority.
+Poisons of a non-lethal nature including but not limited to those which induce sleep or temporary paralysis are legal.

 • The use, practice or teaching of necromancy is illegal.
 Further, no individual shall teach these “black arts” to any other individual without express written prior consent of a duly appointed representative of EACH of the following: a Grandmaster of the Scarlet or Emerald Scarves, a landed noble of the title Baron or higher, and a member of the church of Jeredith or Leondarr attaining the rank of High Paladin, High Inquisitor, High Adjudicator or greater.